nadeemlab/Physics-ArX/README.md

 ```
 * Run the python script augmentation.py in Physics-based-Augmentation/Geometric-Augmentations subdirectory.
 A sample dataset from AAPM dataset is provided.

+## Create custom dataset using Physics-ArX
+If you have access to your own planning CT images and corresponding CBCTs, you can perform the following steps to create your own physics-augmented dataset.
+Note, this pipeline will work best if you have baseline CBCTs (acquired within 1-2 days of planning CT acquisition to ensure no change in tumor or the surrounding anatomy).
+Assuming you don't have significant morphological change between your planning CT and week 1 CBCT image, you will first (1) run deformable image registration (we used LDDMM) via the [ANTs python library](https://stnava.github.io/ANTs/),
+(2) crop the registered planning CT images to that of the CBCT field-of-view,
+(3) now you will use the scripts (given in this repository) to
+(a) [extract the scatter artifacts](https://github.com/nadeemlab/Physics-ArX/edit/main/README.md#artifact-extraction) from the registered CBCT images via Adaptive Histogram Equalization,
+(b) add these artifacts to the registered/cropped planning CT images,
+(c) [perform OS-SART CBCT reconstruction](https://github.com/nadeemlab/Physics-ArX#os-sart-based-cbct-image-reconstruction) on these artifact-induced planning CTs via the TIGRE library (with parameter variations given in this repository), and finally
+(d) perform [additional geometric augmentations](https://github.com/nadeemlab/Physics-ArX#geometric-augmentation).
+This should give you the physics-augmented dataset to drive your deep learning pipelines for different tasks including artifact correction, image registration, image segmentation, longitudinal image prediction, etc.

 ## Issues
 Please report all issues on the public forum.